 There’s no need to skimp.
 Satisfy your gravy cravings, with or without a roast beast.
-You can prepare this gravy on a whim.
-Alternatively, cook it in advance to supplement the meagre gravy made from the drippings and juices of your roast (see Land of Plenty Gravy).
-Need a guide?
+You can prepare this Hasty Gravy on a whim.
+Alternatively, cook it in advance to supplement the meagre gravy made from your roast’s pan drippings (see Land of Plenty Gravy).
+Want it gluten-free?
+Try: Hasty Gravy (Gluten-Free).
+Or vegan?
+See: Vege-Gravy.
+Need an all-purpose gravy guide?
 Hop on My Gravy Train.
-Gluten-free?
-Click here.

-1/4 cup (60 mL) unsalted butter, bacon grease, duck fat or schmaltz
+1/4 cup (60 mL) unsalted butter, bacon fat, duck fat and/or schmaltz

 1/2 cup (125 mL) all-purpose flour (2-1/4 oz/65 g)

-1 tbsp (15 mL) soy sauce or worcestershire sauce
+1 tbsp (15 mL) low-sodium soy sauce or worcestershire sauce

 1 tsp (5 mL) or more kosher salt